-While not necessarily required, inclusion of a timeline shows the reviewers that you have thought through the feasibility of the proposal, and it allows them to visualize the proposed experiments and expected duration across the entire funding period.
-The timeline is usually placed at the end of your research strategy and can be quite detailed, as shown in the following example which includes the sub-aims:
+While not necessarily required, the inclusion of a timeline shows the reviewers that you have thought through the feasibility of the proposal and it allows them to visualize the proposed experiments and expected duration across the entire funding period.
+The timeline is usually placed at the end of your research strategy and can be quite detailed, as shown in the following example, which includes the sub-aims:

 Alternatively, the timeline may be more streamlined:

 This short paragraph will go hand in hand with your timeline.
 It is different from the thoughts expressed in the Expected Results and Alternatives section of adapting experiments in the instance that one might fail or not pan out as expected.
 These thoughts should touch upon the significance of your research and how future projects or applications might incorporate the expected results of the current proposal.
 For example, data from a proposal to understand the basic molecular mechanism of a molecule could lead to a future application of a more translational project, or that translational project could lead to a new proposal for a clinical trial.
 Other spinoff proposals could also be envisioned—for example, a novel molecule could have potential therapeutic application to a host of different diseases.
 With sufficient rationale and the right collaborators, you could propose to study this novel therapy not only in autoimmune diseases, but also in neurodegenerative diseases—each disease or class of diseases would be the subject of a different grant.

 Remember, this section does not have to be long, just a demonstration that your research plans and overall goals reach beyond the current proposal!